 “Sorry,” Jéhan apologized.
 “I can be quiet as a mouse, monsieur, I promise!”

 “Who are you, monsieur?”
 Manon challenged Jake.
-“Put my brother down, now!”
+“Let go of my brother, now!”

-“No,” she sneered, “why would I have learned to ride a horse?
-There was no need to ride in Paris!”
+“No,” she sneered, “Why would I have learned to ride a horse?
+There is no need to ride in Paris!”

-Manon did not trust this ‘uncle’ unconditionally.
-Father had told her about her so-called English family often enough, and what she learned about these people had not inclined her to feel generous towards them, but these were desperate times.
+Manon did not trust this “uncle” unconditionally.
+Father had told her about her so-called English family often enough, and what she had learned about these people had not inclined her to feel generous towards them, but these were desperate times.

 Manon’s mother had been a child of her grandfather’s first marriage.
-After the death of his wife in child birth, her grandfather had not taken much notion of his baby daughter, so Maman had been raised by her nanny and later, by her governess.
+After the death of his wife in childbirth, her grandfather had not taken much notice of his baby daughter, so Maman had been raised by her nanny, and later, by her governess.
 At fifteen, Maman had eloped with her father’s French valet, Thibaut Favier.
 To escape her father’s wrath, they had fled to Paris, where Papa had worked in his father’s apothecary shop and learned the trade.
 Manon was born and the couple stayed in Paris.
 Jéhan was born when Manon was fifteen, but this late pregnancy was too much for Maman’s frail body.
-She died after three days of horrible agony, even though Manon, who also learned the apothecary trade, and her father had tried everything that was humanly possible to heal her.
+She died after three days in horrible agony, even though Manon – who had also learned the apothecary trade – and her father had tried everything that was humanly possible to heal her.

 “We have only the clothes on our backs, Jéhan and I. Our house was plundered a few days ago.”

 He nodded.
-“I will provide you with clothes and toiletries, when we reach Auteuil.
+“I will provide you with clothes and necessaries, when we reach Auteuil.
 It might be useful if you had a cloak, however.
 The river can be damp at night.”

 “I have no cloak,” Manon replied.
 “Nor does Jéhan.”

-“Come on, then,” De Briers said, and took Jéhan from Jake, to settle the boy on his hip, before striding to the door.
+“Come on, then,” De Briers said, and took Jéhan from Jake, settling the boy on his hip, before striding to the door.